stephenscaff/scroll-nav/readme.md

 # Scroll Nav

 A simple method for creating a scroll to page anchor nav component.
-Leverages native `scrollBy` if available, with a polyfill.
+Leverages native `scrollBy` if available, with a polyfill fallback for Safari, Edge and IE.

 ### Init